run-ai/docs/docs/Researcher/cli-reference/runai-logs.md

 >  Specify a specific pod name.
 When a Job fails, it may start a couple of times in an attempt to succeed.
 The flag allows you to see the logs of a specific instance (called 'pod').
 Get the name of the pod by running ``runai describe job-name``.

 --instance (string) | -i (string)
->  Show logs for a specific instance in cases where a job contains multiple pods.
+>  Show logs for a specific instance in cases where a Job contains multiple pods.

 --since (duration)
 >  Return logs newer than a relative duration like 5s, 2m, or 3h.
 Defaults to all logs.
 The flags since and since-time cannot be used together.